GAME RESULTGame Result

 On the other hand, Tokyo struggled against Omiya's compact and strong pressing defense, and couldn't establish a base in the midfield or forward positions.
 Additionally, being downwind, the monotonous long passes from the defenders lacked power and were mostly repelled.
 With many Brazilians (Brazilians enter for free!) watching, Amaral and Almir, who desperately wanted to score, tried to break through in tight spaces with intricate wall passes.
 Occasionally, there were moments of beautiful ball movement, but they didn't lead to decisive opportunities.
 In the end, both teams lacked clear-cut chances, and the first half ended with a dull scoreless draw.

-To the rhythm of Samba...
+To the rhythm of samba...
 Push, push Tokyo!

 In the second half, Tokyo, who had the advantage of the wind, made a comeback.
 The instructions given by Coach Okuma during halftime, "Exploit the space on the right side!" were spot on.
 After Omiya's left fullback (Tokyo's right side), Okamoto, actively joined the attack, a gap opened up on the right side, but they were unable to effectively exploit it in the first half.
 Therefore, in the second half, Yukihiko, Amaral, and Almir consciously moved into that space, causing the Omiya defenders to crumble.
 In the 54th minute, Yukihiko, who had the ball on the right side, dribbled inside and passed it to Amaral in the center.
 Amaral took a shot with a one-touch turn, but unfortunately, it went wide to the right.
 Tokyo mercilessly attacked Omiya, who had started to lose their balance.
 Once Amaral, whose marking had become lax in the front line, was able to freely keep the ball, his exquisite passing work with Almir began to shine.
 At this point, Tokyo was in full-on attacking mode!
 Yukihiko from the right side and Kaburagi from the left side created consecutive chances.
 In the 61st minute, Amaral headed the corner kick from the left!
 Did it go in?
 It seemed so, but the opponent's goalkeeper punched it out.
 Then, in the 63rd minute, Almir was fouled on the right side, and a quick restart led to Yukihiko in the center.
 Yukihiko, who had become free at the right timing, got a valuable opening goal with a shot while falling down from a one-touch turn.
 After that, Tokyo continued to dominate and overwhelm Omiya.
 In the 70th minute, Almir impressed again from the right side.
 Almir, who dribbled with speed, made an exquisite heel pass in sync with defender Umayama's attack.
 Umayama then centered the ball to the center, where Amaral, who was waiting, scored an impressive diving header that made you think, "This is the KING OF TOKYO!"
 However, the ball hit the left goalpost and did not result in an additional goal.
 In the remaining 10 minutes, Omiya brought in a large forward and tried to win with height, but Kominato and Sandro kept them shut out.
 Towards the end of the game, there was a happening where Omiya's coach, Pim, was sent off, but in the end, Yukihiko's goal became the winning goal, and Tokyo won 1-0, earning valuable 3 points.